-19 Ways to Generate Passive Income in 2020
+20 Ways to Generate Passive Income in 2020

 - a payment (as to an actor or writer) for each rerun after an initial showing (as of a TV show)

-The payment to an actor for reruns is the best representation of how I think about residual income.
+The fee paid to an actor for reruns is the best representation of how I think about residual income.

 Examples of Residual Income